-We follow a strong identity verification procedure for customers, as per local and international AML/CFT regulations, irrespective of the amount involved in the transaction.
+We follow a strong identity verification process for all our customers as per local and international AML/CTF regulations irrespective of the amount of the transaction.

-Robust KYC (Know Your Customer) and KYCC (Know your Customer’s Customer) policies are adhered at all levels.
+Robust KYC (Know Your Customer) and KYCC (Know your Customer’s Customer) policies are adhered to at all levels of the organization.
 Identifying and conducting Customer Due Diligence (CDD) and Enhanced Due Diligence (EDD) wherever required is a normal process at Al Ansari Exchange for identifying any sign of money laundering.

 Customer Due Diligence (CDD)

-In our Customer Due Diligence (CDD) process, we obtain relevant details of the customer to ensure that they perform the transactions in line with their profile / business activities.
-Our focus has always been on ensuring the legitimacy of the source of a customer’s funds and the purpose of their transaction.
+In our CDD process, we obtain relevant details of every customer to ensure that the transactions they perform are in line with their profile or business activities.
+Our focus has always been to ensure the legitimacy of the source of funds and purpose of transaction.

 Enhance Due Diligence (EDD)

 EDD is to perform additional measures, besides the usual CDD, to know more about the customer, his source of funds and to confirm that the transactions are within its means.
 To verify that funds are legitimate and not related to any criminal proceeds by obtaining authentic and genuine documents which must support both the underlying and stated purpose.
 Al Ansari Exchange adopts a risk-based approach to identify and eliminate potential risks.
 Hence EDD is compulsorily performed on all high-risk accounts.